ovh/docs/pages/platform/ai-training/15_HOWTO_notebooks/guide.en-us.md

 > [!primary]
 >
-> Before going into `interrupted` state, your job may run throught `finalizing` state.
+> Before going into `interrupted` state, your job may run through `finalizing` state.
 During this phase all data inside `read & write volumes` are saved inside their linked containers in your object storage.

 ## Feedback